Car-free adventures aroundBathSomerset

 2. …and stroll (or ride) back along the canal

 You can take a different boat trip back along the beautiful Kennet and Avon canal or simply stroll along the gentle waterside path.
 Walk straight through the car park of Bathampton Mill and turn right over the main road (see map below).

 - At the George Inn turn right again, along the side of the canal.
 (Unless you want to visit the Café on the Barge first, which is a few steps left.)

 - Two miles of delightful walking take you back along a flat, sandy towpath into Bath, with views over the city.

 - The towpath is a great place to cycle peacefully too, away from bus roads.
 You can rent bikes (or boats!) from Bath Narrowboats or use the bikes for free if you book floating B&B on one of their boats.
 They also recommend the Bristol Bath railway path – traffic-free and 13 miles long.

-- If you’d rather glide than walk or cycle, seasonal boat trips on the wheelchair-accessible John Knill waterbus leave every couple of hours from near the George pub and cost £5.
+- If you’d rather glide than walk or cycle, seasonal boat trips on the wheelchair-accessible Bath Waterbus leave every couple of hours from near Tesco Express on Bathwick Hill.

 3. Holburne and other museums

 Bath has a ridiculous number of museums, covering an extraordinary number of subjects: architecture, astronomy, America, Jane Austen, even the postal service.

 - 1¾ miles along the canal-side towpath from Bathampton, you reach a series of elegant bridges near the Holburne Museum.
-Turn right through the park past the neoclassical temple to this gem of a gallery, with a lovely garden café.
+Turn right through the park past the neoclassical temple to this gem of a gallery (one of the locations for Bridgerton!), with a lovely garden café.